-- 10. The shares/GDRs are listed on the Luxembourg Stock Exchange. - 11.
-The special rights, restrictions and provisions applicable to the Class A shares are as follows: - The dividends on the Class A shares in any year shall be paid in an amount not less than and in equal priority to the dividend payable to the holders of Class B shares. - On winding up of the Company, the surplus assets available for distribution shall be distributed proportionately among the holders of the Class A shares and the holders of Class B shares according to the amounts of their respective holdings of such shares in the Company.

-- The holders of the Class A shares have a right to receive notice of and to attend any shareholder meeting of the Company, but do not have a right to vote at shareholders' meetings, other than at class meetings of the holders of Class A shares, which are necessary in respect of certain matters affecting the rights of the holders of Class A shares. - 12.
-Class B shares have no restrictions on voting rights. - 13.
-There was not a change in shareholders structure in 2019.
+The shares/GDRs are listed on the Luxembourg Stock Exchange.

+The special rights, restrictions and provisions applicable to the Class A shares are as follows:

+- (i) The dividends on the Class A shares in any year shall be paid in an amount not less than and in equal priority to the dividend payable to the holders of Class B shares. - (ii) On winding up of the Company, the surplus assets available for distribution shall be distributed proportionately among the holders of the Class A shares and the holders of Class B shares according to the amounts of their respective holdings of such shares in the Company. - (iii) The holders of the Class A shares have a right to receive notice of and to attend any shareholder meeting of the Company, but do not have a right to vote at shareholders' meetings, other than at class meetings of the holders of Class A shares, which are necessary in respect of certain matters affecting the rights of the holders of Class A shares.

+Class B shares have no restrictions on voting rights.